Yaron2334/SystemMonitor/README.md

 SETUP:
+1. Download and Install both .rmskin files.
-1. To make HWiNFO ready follow the linked guide below and set the following Metrics to "Report Value to Gadget":
+2. To make HWiNFO ready follow the linked guide below and set the following Metrics to "Report Value to Gadget":

 - Physical Memory Used
 - Physical Memory Load